modelica/MA-Bylaws/MA-Bylaws.md

 ## § 14 Voting ##

-An individual member present at an Assembly meeting, and not being an appointed representative for an organizational member (see the next paragraph), has the right to vote.
-Such a person has one vote.
+An individual member present at an Assembly meeting, has the right to vote.

 An organizational member may exercise voting rights through one appointed representative present at an Assembly meeting.
 This is either